Western Hemisphere Institute for Security Cooperation: Criticism

-Accusations of human rights violations
+Accusations of human rights violations by alumni

 The School of the Americas has been blamed for human rights violations committed by former students.
 By the early 1980s, Latin American critics accused the school of teaching techniques of repression to be used toward civilians.

 According to the Center for International Policy, "The School of the Americas had been questioned for years, as it trained many military personnel before and during the years of the 'national security doctrine' – the dirty war years in the Southern Cone and the civil war years in Central America – in which the armed forces within several Latin American countries ruled or had disproportionate government influence and committed serious human rights violations in those countries."

-The institute itself explicitly denies accusations of teaching torture: in 1999 the School of the Americas FAQ had several answers denying accusations of torture, such as "Q: What about the accusations that the School teaches torture and murder?
+The institute itself explicitly denies accusations of teaching torture as of at least 1999: in that year the School of the Americas FAQ had several answers denying accusations of torture, such as "Q: What about the accusations that the School teaches torture and murder?
 A: Absolutely false.
 The School teaches U.S. Army doctrine which is based on over 200 years of success, and includes a variety of military subjects, none of which include criminal misconduct."
 WHINSEC says that its curriculum includes human rights, and that "no school should be held accountable for the actions of its graduates."

 Human Rights Watch says that "training alone, even when it includes human rights instruction, does not prevent human rights abuses."

 SOA Watch

-Since 1990, Washington, DC,-based nonprofit human rights organization School of the Americas Watch has worked to monitor graduates of the institution and to close the former SOA, now WHINSEC, through legislative action, grassroots organizing and nonviolent direct action.
+Since 1990, Washington, DC–based nonprofit human rights organization School of the Americas Watch has worked to monitor graduates of the institution and to close the former SOA, now WHINSEC, through legislative action, grassroots organizing and nonviolent direct action.
 It maintains a database with graduates of both the SOA and WHINSEC who have been accused of human rights violations and other criminal activity.
 In regard to the renaming of the institution, SOA Watch claims that the approach taken by the Department of Defense is not grounded in any critical assessment of the training, procedures, performance, or results (consequences) of the training programs of the SOA.
 According to critics of the SOA, the name change ignores congressional concern and public outcry over the SOA's past and present link to human rights atrocities.